drj11/forth-pyconuk2017/script.md

 I am very pleased that we carry on his legacy by meeting in conference.

+## 010 In the beginning

+I've probably had this urge for a long time, but it was August 2016 when I tweeted it.
+I was first exposed to Forth in the 1980s on an 8-bit micro.
+I can't remember if it was the ZX81 or the ZX Spectrum, but they both had typical Forth implementations of the era.

+A friend suggested I buy this classic text on the right, which is secretly a book about implementing Forth.
+If you were here last year, you may have spotted me carrying the book.
+It's great for starting conversations.

+Loeliger's book is about implementing a Forth-like language on the Z80 CPU, an 8-bit CPU that was very popular in the 1980s.

+## 015 The URLs

+My implementation, called SixtyForth, follows the same pattern as Loeliger's but I'm implementing it on a 64-bit Intel CPU architecture.

+If you do an internet search for `sixtyforth`, then, depending which search engine you use, it either suggests you have mispelt an extremely short musical note or ranks someone else's fork higher.
+So add my github id for now, which is drj11

 ## A brief introduction to Forth

+Let's look at Forth.

+It's interactive, and in a similar fashion to Python, has a read evaluate loop.

+Forth prints "ok" when it has successfully executed all of the input.
+Note that the "ok" typically appears on the same line as the input, and is followed by a newline
+(the reverse of the Python prompt convention).
+A lot of what seems weird to us now in 2017 was already a Forth tradition with a 10 year legacy in 1980.

 If we want to add two numbers, we use PLUS.
 But in Forth, the numbers we want to add have to have already